 How to Transfer Flexible Points From Your Account

-There are currently 4 major flexible point programs: American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Rewards.
+There are currently 4 major flexible point programs: American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, and Marriott Bonvoy.
 When you earn points in each of these programs, you can transfer those points to the loyalty program’s partners.

 To highlight a more nuanced example, you can earn Chase Ultimate Rewards points, transfer those points directly to Virgin Atlantic, and book an ANA flight because Virgin Atlantic and ANA are partners.
 Make sense?